kachurovskiy/nanoels/README.md

 ## Automatic stops

-- Move the carriage manually or with the help of ELS to the desired stop position
+- Move the carriage with the help of ELS to the desired stop position
-- Turn on the lead screw using the `ON` button
-- Set the stop using the `R STOP` button
-- Start the lathe spindle
-- Stop the lathe spindle when at the end position
+  - Moving the carriage manually may introduce a small error due to backlash
 - Set the stop using the `L STOP` button
+- Use ELS to move to another stop position and press `R STOP`

 Now you can: